mchannon/hashsite/README.md

 ### Grid structure

 The first character divides the globe into 36 zones: 6 longitude bands × 6 latitude bands.
 The latitude bands use equal-area boundaries at 0°, ±19.47° (= arcsin(1/3)), and ±41.81°, keeping cells more equal in area than a naive rectangular grid.

-Polar zones use a variable-width column scheme that prevents extreme longitude crowding at high latitudes.
-All subsequent characters use regular 6×6 subdivision.
+The second character subdivides each first-character zone into 36 cells using a **9×4 grid** — 9 longitude columns × 4 latitude rows — for all non-polar zones.
+Polar zones (above ±41.81°) use a variable column count per latitude row (1/1/2/3/3/4/5/5/6/6, from pole to band edge), which reduces the extreme east-west crowding that afflicts rectangular grids at high latitudes.
+All characters after the second use regular **6×6** subdivision.

 ### Hierarchy